imyu37/glassplotter/README.md

 2. Plot
  Clicking an action in "Tools" menu creates a subwindow to plot maps or graphs.
- User defined curve in Abbe diagram is plotted using the following formula.
+ User defined curve in Abbe diagram is plotted using the following cubic function.
    <img src="https://latex.codecogs.com/gif.latex?y=C_{0}&plus;C_{1}x&plus;C_{2}x^2&plus;C_{3}x^3" />

 See also [image/demo.gif](image/demo.gif)

 ## Resources
-This application extracts glass property data from Zemax AGF file.
-Each AGF file is available on the respective supplyer's web site.
-If Zemax has been installed, AGF files might be contained in the folder like Documents/Zemax/Glasscat.
+This application extracts glass property data from Zemax AGF files.
+Each of them is available on the respective supplyer's web site.
+If Zemax has been installed, they might be contained in the folder like Documents/Zemax/Glasscat.

 Note that the AGF files included in this repository are not always up to date.